anycable/docs.anycable.io/docs/js/authentication.md

 instead of the full page.
 :::

-## Choose how the token travels
+## Choose how the token is sent

-Browsers give WebSockets no custom headers, so query parameters are the default.
+Browsers cannot set custom headers on WebSocket connections, so query parameters are the default.
 In other environments you have more options, controlled by `websocketAuthStrategy`:

 ```js
 import WebSocket from 'ws'